-Before you can enrol at UC you must meet University Entrance requirements.
+Before you can start your qualification at UC you must first meet university entrance requirements.

 The National Certificate of Educational Achievement (NCEA) is the main secondary school qualification for New Zealand Students.

 NCEA credits can be accumulated over several years.
 Assessment usually takes place in New Zealand high schools from Year 11 to Year 13.

 NCEA is administered by the New Zealand Qualifications Authority (NZQA).
 NZQA applies the standards and awards for University Entrance to New Zealand universities.

 If you have obtained, or expect to obtain, University Entrance through NCEA, your admission will be processed automatically and can apply to enrol before the application deadlines.